Sustainable urban infrastructure: Concept

 A bibliometric study, published in 2019, of the evolution of research regarding sustainable urban infrastructure emphasizes that this concept continues to grow in the research community and change in scope as technology improves.
 According to the College of Engineering and Applied Science of the University of Colorado Denver, urban infrastructure refers to the engineered systems (water, energy, transport, sanitation, information) that make up a city.
 Not solely based on evaluating utilities, sustainability efforts in urban infrastructure seek to combat global warming and municipal waste, as well as encourage economic prosperity.
 Socioeconomic implications of these efforts often involve policy and governance in the implementation of sustainable infrastructure, and their variation results in different programs sized on national, regional, or more local scales.

 Challenges resulting from increasing population growth have generated a need for sustainable infrastructure that is high performing, cost-effective, resource-efficient and environmentally-friendly.

 The United States Environmental Protection Agency maintains that the planning process of sustainable design can lead to the development of a community that is ecologically, economically, and socially sustainable.
 The design for a sustainable urban infrastructure emphasizes localization and sustainable living.
 According to the principle of sustainable development, the aim is to reduce an individual's ecological footprint in areas with a high population density.

-The criteria for what can be included in this kind of urban environment varies from place to place given differences in existing infrastructure and built form, climate, and availability of local resources and talents.
+The criteria for what can be included in this kind of urban environment vary from place to place given differences in existing infrastructure and built form, climate, and availability of local resources and talents.

 Generally speaking, the following could be considered sustainable urban infrastructure: